Concrete recycling: Circular economy

 Concrete is an excellent material with which to make long-lasting and energy-efficient buildings.
 However, even with good design, human needs change and potential waste will be generated.

 Concrete may be considered waste according to the European Commission decision of 2014/955/EU for the List of Waste under the codes: 17 (construction and demolition wastes, including excavated soil from contaminated sites) 01 (concrete, bricks, tiles and ceramics), 01 (concrete), and 17.01.06* (mixtures of, separate fractions of concrete, bricks, tiles and ceramics containing hazardous substances), and 17.01.07 (mixtures of, separate fractions of concrete, bricks, tiles and ceramics other than those mentioned in 17.01.06).
 It is estimated that in 2018 the European Union generated 371,910 thousand tons of mineral waste from construction and demolition, and close to 4% of this quantity is considered hazardous.
 Germany, France and the United Kingdom were the top three polluters with 86,412 thousand tons, 68,976 and 68,732 thousand tons of construction waste generation, respectively.

-In the context of a circular economy the most efficient way to utilise concrete after fulfilling its initial purpose may not be clear.
+In the context of a circular economy the most efficient way to use concrete after fulfilling its initial purpose may not be clear.
 Factors to be considered include the quality of the recovered material as well as technical or other regulatory requirements.

-Currently, there is not an End-of-Waste criteria for concrete materials in the EU.
+Currently, there is not an End-of-Waste criteria for concrete materials in the European Union.
 However, different sectors have been proposing alternatives for concrete waste and re purposing it as a secondary raw material in various applications, including concrete manufacturing itself.